 The University of Glasgow is committed to making the food it serves as sustainable as possible.
-In order to acheive its sustainability goals our Catering and Events Team have developed a Sustainable Food Strategy and Action Plan (pdf).
+In order to achieve its sustainability goals our Catering and Events Team have developed a Sustainable Food Strategy and Action Plan (pdf) [PDF].

 At present the University's Catering and Events Team holds a variety of food accreditions: